morkai/walkner-m300p/readme.md

 * `.responseTimeout` - maximum time in ms to wait for a response from the sensor.
 * `.btConnectDelay` - time to wait after starting the functional test on the GLP2-I tester before connecting to the sensor.
+* `.btConnectTryCount` - maximum number of times to retry to establish a Bluetooth connection.
 * `.progressInterval` - minimum time between collection of the testing progress.
 The progress interval is increased by the time it takes to execute two requests to the sensor (`getStatus` and `getProgress`).
 * `.logging` - determines how much logging information is produced: